kwizapp/graphql-api/README.md

 - Fetch metadata and the poster of a random movie
 - Fetch metadata and the poster of a specific movie
 - Optionally, get n random movies different from the random/specific movie
-- Score a "poster quessing" question question
+- Score a "poster guessing" question
+- Score a "bonus" question

 All requests should be made to the `/graphql` endpoint (e.g., `http://localhost:3000/graphql`).